How Long Does It Take to Make an App?

 Stakeholders often ask, “How long does it take to develop an app if we hire more people?”
 The interesting fact is that the development team size doesn't affect the speed.
 I will tell you more: every new member can prolong development.
 How does that happen?

 Imagine you have 2 developers on your project, and their work efficiency doesn't equal 2.
-It's usually at the level of 1,7 because of communication, knowledge-sharing issues, etc. Logically, when you add 2 more developers, the overall process won't go two times faster.
+It's usually at the level of 1,7 because of communication, knowledge-sharing issues, etc. Logically, when you add 2 more developers, the overall process won't go twice as fast.
 It'll extend.

 “The time spent on coding the app mostly depends on the app you want to build, not the number of people who code it.”

-So, the time spent on coding the app mostly depends on the app you want to build, not the number of people who code it.
-Here’s the coding timeline breakdown for apps we made by the complexity.
+The time spent on coding the app mostly depends on the app you want to build, not the number of people who code it.
+Here’s the coding timeline breakdown for the apps we made by complexity.

 Finally, we're ready for the launch.
-Only after the research, idea validation, a step-by-step product strategy, tested prototypes, ready design, and perfectly coded app, we have a product ready to meet the world.
+Only after the research, idea validation, a step-by-step product strategy, tested prototypes, a ready design, and a perfectly coded app, we have a product that is ready to meet the world.

-Beta testing is performed by the end-users, and their amount is larger than in alpha.
+Beta testing is performed by the end-users, and their number is larger than in alpha testing.
 We use Testflight for iOS apps and Google Play Console for Android for testing.

 A big part of the pre-launch process is the cycle of submissions and reviews.
 This is precisely the reason why the pre-launch stage may take from 2 weeks to 1 month.
 App Store and Google Play Store have different reviewing processes.